JiahaoShen0510/JiahaoShen0510/README.md

 ## Education History: Other Parts

-Previously studied in University of Oklahoma with M.Ed. in Higher Education (2018.8-2020.12), and James Madison University with B.A. in History & Asian Studies (2014.1-2017.12).
+Previously studied in James Madison University with B.A. in History & Asian Studies (2014.1-2017.12), and University of Oklahoma with M.Ed. in Higher Education (2018.8-2020.12).

 ## More Information